grantschulte/elm-web-starter/README.md

-Sap - An Elm Web App Starter
+SaPP - Style and Prototyping Pack
 =======

-Sap is an Elm web app starter for quick prototyping.
-This starter uses [Webpack](https://webpack.js.org/) for compiling code, [Basscss]() and [Google Material Icons] for UI scaffolding, Github Pages and [Surge.sh] for easy deployment to testing environments, and [json server](https://github.com/typicode/json-server) for faking a RESTful API implementation.
+SaPP is an Elm starter for quick web app prototyping.
+This starter uses [Webpack](https://webpack.js.org/) for bundling, [Basscss]() and [Google Material Icons] for UI scaffolding, Github Pages and [Surge.sh] for easy deployment to testing environments, and [json server](https://github.com/typicode/json-server) for faking a RESTful API implementation.

 # Table of Contents
 [Setup](#setup)